-Bhandup Pumping Station
+- Bhandup Pumping Station

-Sanjay Gandhi National Park
+- Sanjay Gandhi National Park

-In the 1930s, the prominent ornithologists, Humayun Abdulali and Salim Ali recorded nearly 275 species of birds in Sanjay Gandhi National Park.
-You will be able to see the birds from the entrance of Borivali which will lead you to the labeled birding trail.
+In the 1930s, the prominent ornithologists Humayun Abdulali and Salim Ali recorded nearly 275 species of birds in Sanjay Gandhi National Park.
+You will be able to see the birds from the entrance of Borivali, which will lead you to the labeled birding trail.
 Another birding site near this national park is the Tungareshwar Wildlife Sanctuary.

 It is not just flamingos you can see in Sewri, but many other species of wetland birds.
-If you have never been to a birding trail, you must surely try it at least once in a lifetime.
-What you can experience during bird watching cannot be simply expressed in words.
+If you have never been to a birding trail, you must try it at least once in a lifetime.
+What you can experience during bird watching cannot be expressed in words.

 Time will fly when you go birding.
-Sometimes you will need to devote a few hours to get the sight of some of the rarest birds.
-But the contentment you will get when you spot one is wonderful.
-Hope you have got awareness about the places in your own city where you can see various beautiful birds.
+Sometimes you must devote a few hours to see some of the rarest birds.
+But the contentment you will get when you spot one is lovely.
+I hope you have gained awareness about the places in your city where you can see various beautiful birds.